Arun Muraleedharan

 Arun Muraleedharan (born 1989) is an Indian composer who made his debut through the 2016 film Happy Wedding.
 His second film was the Adventures of Omanakuttan directed by Rohith V.S.

+Personal life

-After completing his schooling at S.N.V Sanskrit Higher Secondary School, Paravur, Arun joined Sreesankara University in Kalady, graduating in music.
+After completing his schooling at S. N. V. Sanskrit Higher Secondary School, Paravur, Arun joined Sreesankara University in Kalady, graduating in music.

 Career

 Arun Muraleedharan started his career in music composing first for the album Neelambari, while studying at college.
 Happy Wedding is his debut as a Music director.
 Best known for his hit song Aval from Kakshi: Amminippilla (2019) and Kamini from Anugraheethan Antony (2021) sung by K. S. Harisankar.